 Food cooperatives should file IRS form 3491 to elect not to issue the 1099-PATR form.
 Form 3491 is filed in the first year patronage dividends are paid and does not need to be filed again.
-This exemption is allowed for cooperatives that have at least 85 percent of gross receipts from the sale of "personal, living, or family items."
-The tax code allows persons who purchase such items from a cooperative to exclude any patronage dividend from taxable income even if they receive a 1099-PATR.
-The reasoning is that individuals may not deduct personal use items and therefore any dividend on them is not taxable.
-Not issuing the 1099-PATR does not relieve members who are required to claim the patronage dividend as income from doing so.
-Examples of some possible members who should claim a patronage dividend as income are restaurants and day care centers.
+This exemption is allowed for cooperatives that have at least 85% of gross receipts from the sale of "personal, living, or family items."
+The tax code allows someone who purchases such items from a cooperative to exclude any patronage dividend from taxable income even if they receive a 1099-PATR.
+The reasoning is that individuals may not deduct personal use items and so any dividend on them is not taxable.
+Not issuing the 1099-PATR does not relieve co-op members who are required to claim the patronage dividend as income from doing so.
+Some possible members who should claim a patronage dividend as income are restaurants and day care centers.

-One more issue with patronage dividends is the financial statement presentation.
-There is no definitive requirement for treating patronage as a deduction from income or as an equity transaction similar to corporate dividends.
-The guidance from the AICPA in the Audit and Accounting Guide mentioned earlier is that patronage is an equity transaction.
-The reporting examples given in the AICPA Guide follow that format.
+An additional issue with patronage dividends is the financial statement presentation.
+There is no definitive requirement for treating patronage dividends as a deduction from income or as an equity transaction similar to corporate dividends.
+The guidance from the AICPA in the "Audit and Accounting Guide" mentioned earlier is that patronage dividends are an equity transaction.
+The reporting examples given in the Guide follow that equity transaction format.
 On the other hand, the CoCoFiSt format uses the income statement treatment.
+In considering your cooperative's treatment, one question to ask is: If we are retaining 80% of the payment, why should it be expensed?
+Showing patronage dividends as an expense reduces net income, and that may make your cooperative look weaker to a banker or other reader who does not understand cooperatives.